Picture: red deer stags rutting in Richmond Park. Click here for more October butterfly, insect and deer rut photos.

 Fallow and sika deer also rut in October, while roe deer rut in late July and early August.
 (Muntjac deer do not have a specific breeding season.)
 All these species are found in the wild in southern England, but fallow deer are also commonly kept in deer parks, which is the best place to go if you want to see their rut.
 Good locations include Hampton Court Home Park, Knole House near Sevenoaks, Knepp Wildlands and Boughton Monchelsea on the Yalding to Sutton Valence walk (the churchyard there gives you a grandstand view).

-Fallow deer stags either seek out groups of females, or hold a barking competition in a lek, or competition arena, making a noise that sounds like it comes from a wild boar or an oversized frog, according to your imagination.
+Fallow deer stags either seek to gather groups of females, or hold a barking competition in a lek, or competition arena, making a noise that sounds like it comes from a wild boar or an oversized frog, according to your imagination.
 The females graze placidly nearby, presumably watching the action with interest, but not necessarily forming harems around a favoured stag, as red deer females do.

-Insects and butterflies
+Insects

 Most insects have either died off by now or gone into a dormant state for winter.
 Spiders and woodlice hide under logs, for example, while ladybirds conceal themselves in leaf litter, plant debris or wooden window frames.
 Crane flies, shield bugs and dock bugs also lie dormant, the latter two having emerged as adults in September with the aim of mating in May.
 All of these may just emerge on a very warm day.